 Artists have always had a fascination with phenomena that defy rational explanation.
 The surrealists were obsessed with the analysis and creative possibilities of dream states.
 Authors including Antonin Artaud, William S. Burroughs, and Alan Ginsberg explored (sometimes with help of drugs) the boundaries between reality and fiction.
 Directors Ingmar Bergman and Andrei Tarkovski captured the way superstition informed the imagination and consciousness.

-Superstition is made possible with the support of the Danish Arts Foundation, Pro Helvetia and Mondriaan Fund, the public cultural funding organization focusing on visual arts and cultural heritage.
+The Danish Arts Foundation, Pro Helvetia and Mondriaan Fund, the public cultural funding organization focusing on visual arts and cultural heritage.
 The Mondriaan Fund contributed to the artists’ fees through the experimental regulations.